-According to the CRA, business income includes income from any activity you carry out for profit or with reasonable expectation of profit.
-This includes a profession, calling, trade, manufacturing endeavour, an undertaking of any kind, as well as a venture or concern in the nature of trade.
+As per CRA, business income includes income from any activity you carry out for profit or with a reasonable expectation of profit.
+This includes a profession, calling, trade, manufacturing endeavor, an undertaking of any kind, as well as a venture or concern in the nature of trade.

 The key here is that there has to be an expectation of profit.
 In other words, not making a profit when you first start is not an issue, but you must strive to make a profit.
 It is not acceptable to go on for years losing money just to get a tax exemption.

 Sole Proprietorships, Partnerships, and Corporations